Meet Our Providers

 Hailing from all points of the map, our providers represent a world of diverse experience.
 Cooley Dickinson physicians, physician assistants, and advanced practice clinicians have served with distinction in major medical centers and small-town practices.
 Doctors at Cooley Dickinson are researchers, authors, humanitarians, innovators, and leaders.
 Our providers are musicians, involved parents, and competitive athletes.
 At Cooley Dickinson, they’re changing lives while making meaningful, varied lives for themselves.

 Together, they’re making a difference every day.
-Here are some of their stories.

 Meet Robb Levine, PA-C